 A proper tourist today.
 I cruise round the bay admiring the 260 odd little limestone islands, amble round a temple or two and up an imposing avenue of cedar trees, enjoy a very pretty zen garden with a samurai mausoleum and a temple or two and cross a traditional red bridge to another of the islands.
 Exceptionally pleasant - and it's sunny as promised.
 There’s even sakura.
 The Japanese tourists forgo the oohing and aahing at the islands.
 I'm not sure they even look at them.
 They spend most of the voyage rearranging themselves for group pictures against the rail.
 Then they go into the saloon, drink tea and look at their photographs.

-This probably sounds crass and obvious but this is such a unique culture.
+This probably sounds crass and obvious, but this is such a unique culture.
 There are very few recognisable western brands.
 The food is unlike anything anywhere else.
 There's a faint whiff of sour frying (or is it sake brewing?) as I pass the restaurants.
 It's not entirely pleasant.

-Restrooms (as they are called in American fashion) are plentiful and even most of the public facilities are kitted out with all singing all dancing bowls and wall panel controls.
+Restrooms (as they are called in American fashion) are plentiful and even most of the public facilities are kitted out with all singing, all dancing, bowls and wall panel controls.
 It's a peaceful warm place to sit and organise myself when I'm tired.

-The local trains are driven from the last car by earnest young men who act as guards, checking into electronic controls on each platform and also inspecting and issuing tickets.
+The local trains are driven from the last car, by earnest young men who act as guards, checking into electronic controls, on each platform and also inspecting and issuing tickets.
 It crosses my mind that I should offer them work on the Brighton line.
 I'm still being kept in order.
 There are frequent announcements saying that mobile phones should be kept in silent mode.

 Today's destination is the Hitachi Seaside Park.
 Me and half of Japan.
 (I read that the population of Japan is reducing rapidly.
-It was 128 million but the birth rate is reducing so rapidly that it is projected to fall to 88 million eventually, with an ever ageing top end to finance.)
+It was 128 million, but the birth rate is reducing so rapidly that it is projected to fall to 88 million eventually, with an ever ageing top end to finance.)

 It's a sunny spring Sunday and a whole hillside covered in blue nemophila is advertised.
 The site is swarming and the lines for food tickets and toilets alarming.
 The good news is that the flowers are almost completely in bloom and very pretty.
 There are four and half million of the ‘baby blue eyes’ spilling over the slopes.
 I'm not sure they are any more attractive than the fields of flax or lavender found closer to home, but somehow the ant like hordes crisscrossing the slopes add to the interest.

-There's a good view of the sea at the top and a bell that the locals are queuing up to ring.
+There's a good view of the sea at the top and a bell, which the locals are queuing up to ring.
 A surfeit of standing and waiting going on here, but it's all very orderly.
-Added attractions are an egg forest that has flower beds of gorgeous tulips - a huge variety of species and colours and a narcissi garden that is still very fresh in parts, a sea of bobbing fried eggs.
+Added attractions are an egg forest that has flower beds of gorgeous tulips - a huge variety of species and colours and a narcissi garden, that is still very fresh in parts, a sea of bobbing fried eggs.
 The advertised forest eggs I hasten to add, are metallic and large, designed for children to scramble in (sorry I can't resist it).
 The Japanese seem very fond of small dogs, but the pampered canines seem reluctant to walk and are carried in arms or baskets.
 I’ve even noticed several being trundled in tartan prams.

 My luggage is waiting for me when I get back to Oyama.
 This is yet another really neat piece of organisation.
 You can send your luggage on ahead, to save hefting it on the trains, for about ten pounds a time.
 So far it’s found its way to the correct location.
 So have I; I'm using a seven day tourist rail pass that is excellent value - as long as I don't lose it.
-I've also now learned to use Google maps to plot all my walking, even in Japanese, Google translate to ask for what I want and a nifty website called HYPERDIA to plan all my train travel.
-I'm carrying a little router I rented on the internet to make sure I stay connected and.
+I've also now learned to use Google maps to plot all my walking, even in Japanese, Google translate to ask for what I want and a nifty app to plan all my train travel.
+I'm carrying a little router I rented on the internet to make sure I stay connected.
 So I'm weighed down but not lost.

-I'm still at sea when it comes to knowing what to order in Japan.
+I'm still at sea, when it comes to knowing what to order in Japan.
 Purchasing edibles on the go is easier, I just buy sushi from one of the many convenience stores.
 At times I can be a little more adventurous, though it’s still fraught.
-There are usually cabinets of fried objects in batter so I point at three of those at random.
-Consumption reveals, a very spicy piece of chicken schnitzel, some chicken on a stick in crispy batter, which is tasty, and the piece de resistance - a frankfurter in a balloon shaped very sweet batter, which is interesting.
+There are usually cabinets of fried objects in batter, so I point at three of those at random.
+Consumption reveals: a very spicy piece of chicken schnitzel, some chicken on a stick in crispy batter, which is tasty, and the piece de resistance - a frankfurter in a balloon shaped very sweet batter, which is interesting.
 Toad in the hole on a stick.

 Another interesting tiny bathroom to grapple with.
-In this one the same tap feeds both the bathtub and the sink.
+In this one, the same tap feeds both the bathtub and the sink.
 So I have to remember to swing it in the correct direction, or there are consequences.

 The Japanese are such delightful considerate people - unless they're taking photographs and then they’re schizophrenic.
 They dive in front of everything and everyone and pose.
 It's really difficult to get an uncluttered view of the attractions, however insignificant.